emilieanthony/data-driven-cyber-physical-system/README.md

 docker run -it --net=host --ipc=host -e DISPLAY=$DISPLAY -v /tmp:/tmp -v $(pwd):/opt/sources/dev group15-opencv-dev
 ~~~

-Then you could use VScode's docker extension(VS Marketplace Link: https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) to attach to the vscode to the container.
+Then you could use VScode's docker extension (VS Marketplace Link: https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) to attach vscode to the container.
 Upon the new vscode window connected to the container, you should be able to edit the template-opencv.cpp file.
 There are 2 template-opencv.cpp file, one is located at /opt/sources and another is located at /opt/sources/dev folder.
 The file in /opt/sources is not sync with the file outside the docker, while the file in /opt/sources/dev is sync with the file outside the docker.
 You could just edit the template-opencv.cpp file in the /opt/sources/dev for the development.
 To run the application, you will run following cmd under /opt/sources/dev:

 ~~~
 mkdir build && \